 A Grade II-listed Georgian terraced house in north London, circa 1820.
-On the ground floor of this modern home is a hallway, living room, dining room, kitchen, breakfast room and shower room.
-The first floor has an office, media room and guest bedroom/dressing room.
-On the second floor is the master bedroom and bathroom.
+On the ground floor of this modern home (opens in new tab) is a hallway (opens in new tab), living room (opens in new tab), dining room (opens in new tab), kitchen, breakfast room and shower room (opens in new tab).
+The first floor has an office, media room and guest bedroom (opens in new tab)/dressing room (opens in new tab).
+On the second floor is the master bedroom (opens in new tab) and bathroom.
 Outside is a patio garden with a utility shed.

 THE LIVING ROOM